 --convert-links --page-requisites

 , one can easily convert the dump into something like a standalone PDF suitable for public distribution.
-(A PDF is easier to store and link than the original directory of bits and pieces or other HTML formats like a ZIP archive of said directory.)I use
+(A PDF is easier to store and link than the original directory of bits and pieces or other HTML formats like a ZIP archive of said directory.)I used to use

 wkhtmltopdf